SaaS Customer Lifecycle: Complete Guide to Strategy, Stages & Hiring

 By the end, you’ll have a complete framework to build lifecycle marketing into your SaaS growth strategy whether you manage it in-house or with a partner.

-Lifecycle marketing is the practice of engaging customers across their entire journey with your SaaS product.
+Lifecycle marketing is the practice of engaging customers across their entire journey with your SaaS product; customer lifecycle refers to the overall journey from awareness to advocacy, encompassing every interaction and stage along the way.

 It’s more than acquisition.
 It ensures:

-• You attract the right audience at the top of the funnel
+• You attract the right audience at the top of the funnel, including potential customers

-• You help new signups reach their “aha” moment quickly
+• You help new signups reach their “aha” moment quickly, improving the customer experience

 • You reduce churn by keeping users engaged